 ABSTRACT

 Mass production and population growth have produced an increase in the generation of municipal solid waste (MSW) in urban settlements.
 In consequence, efficient treatment of waste has become a challenge for cleaning entities, possibly because they continue performing collecting operations using fixed periodic routes that exhaustively go across neighbourhood streets in search of every dumpster.
 Furthermore, in these operations recyclable material is not separated from disposable one, at least in Bogota, thus causing a negative impact on the environment.
 This work aims to prototype a sensing system that generates routes based on the actual fulfilment level reported by dumpsters.
 For this purpose, dumpsters were equipped with a level measurement device that uses a proximity ultrasonic sensor.
 Information was transmitted using a LPWAN (LoRa), and collected data were used to determine which of the dumpsters needs to be collected in the route planned for a specific date and which ones can be deferred until the next collection, according to the levels reported.
 Since an operation requires many collecting trucks, a K-means method is used to group dumpsters that are geographically close.
 A single district of Bogota was selected for demonstration purposes.
-The collecting sequence was calculated using an open Web service, whose results are shown on Android mobile application.
+The collecting sequence was calculated using an open Web service, whose results are shown on an Android mobile application.
 The mobile app uses the Google Maps routing service.
-This demonstrated technical viability for implementing this sorts of systems in real operation environments leading to reduce container saturation and overflow
+This demonstrated technical viability for implementing this sort of systems in real operation environments leading to reduce container saturation and overflow

 KEYWORDS